 Preparation is King!

-Just like painting the walls of your home, if your walls are full of dirt or dust, the paint isn’t going to adhere or perform how it should.
+Just like painting the walls of your home, if your walls are full of dirt or dust, the paint will not adhere or perform as it should.
 A roofing contractor needs to clean and dry your existing substrate before application.
-If this isn’t done, the coating will not adhere properly and will not perform how it was meant to.
+If this isn’t done, the coating will not adhere properly and will not perform as it was meant to.

 A rule of thumb is clean, dry, and sound.